How to link Confluence with an AI knowledge bot: The 2026 guide

 Three ways to link Confluence with an AI knowledge bot

 There isn't just one way to connect an AI bot to your Confluence instance.
-The right method for you really depends on your team's technical skills, your budget, and what you need the bot to do.
+The right method for you depends on your team's technical skills, your budget, and what you need the bot to do.
 Let's break down the three main approaches so you can figure out what makes the most sense for your company.

 The native approach: Using Atlassian's built-in AI